-CRS contributed \$10,863 and \$10,313 to the defined contribution plan and equivalent plan for non-U.S. expatriate staff for the years ended September 30, 2023 and 2022, respectively.
+CRS contributed \$11,112 and \$10,863 to the defined contribution plan and equivalent plan for non U.S. expatriate staff for the years ended September 30, 2024 and 2023, respectively.

 Effective January 1, 2022, CRS established a nonqualified deferred compensation plan (nonqualified plan) to provide additional retirement savings for certain management employees.
-For the years ended September 30, 2023 and 2022, \$96 and \$55, respectively, was recognized as expense for this plan.
-The balance associated with the nonqualified plan was \$440 and \$157 for the years ended September 30, 2023 and 2022, respectively.
-Nonqualified plan balances are included in accounts receivable and other assets and accounts payable, accrued expenses and other liabilities on the accompanying consolidated statements of financial position.
+For the years ended September 30, 2024 and 2023, \$23 and \$96, respectively, was recognized as expense for this plan.
+The balance associated with the nonqualified plan was \$738 and \$440 for the years ended September 30, 2024 and 2023, respectively.
+Nonqualified plan balances are included in programs receivable and other assets and accounts payable, accrued expenses and other liabilities on the accompanying consolidated statements of financial position.